Forcide/ApacheParser/README.md

 ```

 # Mail function
-To use the mail function, rename the settings.ini-example to settings.ini and insert your gmail username and password.
+To use the mail function, rename the settings-example.ini to settings.ini and insert your gmail username and password.

 Please note that it only works with gmail.